go-delve/delve/Documentation/cli/README.md

 	-t	displays goroutine's stacktrace (an optional depth value can be specified, default: 10) -l	displays goroutine's labels

-If no flag is specified the default is -u.
+If no flag is specified the default is -u, i.e. the first frame within the first 30 frames that is not executing a runtime private function.

 FILTERING